Carnelian Ring German 1920s Earrings

 3 1/8" x 1"

-"Sterling Germany" on original screw-backs; "925" on butterfly clasp
+"Sterling Germany" on original screw backs; "925" on new butterfly clasps

 These vintage carnelian earrings feature rings and beads suspended from sterling silver chain.
 At 3 1/8” in length, these fabulous German Art Deco creations are fun to wear.
 I love the way the chain goes around the rings.
 This “life-saver” motif was popular in 1920s jewelry.
 The original screw-backs were converted to sterling silver posts for pierced ears by my expert jeweler.
 These earrings are from my personal collection.
 Carnelian is a beautiful and versatile color for women who look best in warm hues.
 Scroll down to see two complimentary bracelets – one is German-made.

 - ArchivesThis carnelian bracelet has faceted glass stones set in rectangular panels.
 Each is outlined with alternating faux onyx and marcasites.
 Even the connecting links are adorned.
 This sterling silver piece is an excellent example of high-quality German craftsmanship of the 1920s-1930s.
 Based on its width, I'm dating this jewel to the 1920s, when bracelets were narrow and often worn in multiples.
 This piece has a concealed clasp with a safety catch and was part of my personal collection.USD$345.00